 Welcome back to the Mickey Monday linkup: the linkup centering around a love for Disney, sharing that love and connecting with others.
 My hope is the linkup will help become a great place to turn to for Disney content each week and help all the bloggers participating out by helping readers find that great mouse-eared content.
 I’m co-hosting with John from Run.
 Geek.
 Run (disney), so of course check him out.
 Each week we’ll both have the linkup widget, so you’ll be able to get to all the great bloggers.
 Feel free to join the link-up by submitting your link at the end of this post!

 My trip to Disneyland!

 I had my first trip to Disneyland over Labor Day Weekend.
 The real point of the trip was to run the Dumbo Double Dare Challenge, but I did have a 3-day pass to the parks.
 I think we got a lot done in those three days, though a lot was still missed.
 Looks like I will need another trip to Disneyland!
+We didn’t take the kids this time, but if we were to visit again, disneyland double stroller rental is something we’ll consider.
+It’s crazy how much walking you do whilst at Disney!
+I don’t think the kids would be very keen on walking for 12 hours+ a day.
 I am going on another trip soon, but not to Disneyland just yet.
 This time, it is to the Philippines.
 After Disney of course, this was a place that I had always wanted to visit.
 The two places we are planning on travelling to are Cebu to Dumaguete.
 For the first time, we will be travelling by ferry and I cannot wait.
 But I won’t be surprised, once we get back from that trip, I’ll be right back at Disneyland!

 Just as I was walking in I saw Geppetto!
 I had never seen him before.
 He was just about to leave, but I luckily got a quick picture before he did!